Hair's breadth: Definitions

 Such measures can be found in many cultures.
 The English "hair's breadth" has a direct analogue in the formal Burmese system of Long Measure.
 A "tshan khyee", the smallest unit in the system, is literally a "hair's breadth".
 10 "tshan khyee" form a "hnan" (a Sesamum seed), 60 (6 hnan) form a mooyau (a species of grain), and 240 (4 mooyau) form an "atheet" (literally, a "finger's breadth").

 Some formal definitions even existed in English.
 In several systems of English Long Measure, a "hair's breadth" has a formal definition.
 Samuel Maunder's Treasury of Knowledge and Library of Reference, published in 1855, states that a "hair's breadth" is one 48th of an inch (and thus one 16th of a barleycorn).
 John Lindley's An introduction to botany, published in 1839, and William Withering' An Arrangement of British Plants, published in 1818, states that a "hair's breadth" is one 12th of a line, which is one 144th of an inch or ~176 μm (a line itself being one 12th of an inch).

+Carl Linnaeus had earlier recommended, in place of Joseph Pitton de Tournefort's geometric scale for botanical measurements, a scale starting with a "hair's breadth" (capillus) which was one 12th of a line (linea), one 6th of a (finger) nail (unguis), and likewise 144th of a thumb (pollex); which itself was equal to a (Parisian) inch.

 Other body part measurements

 Winning a competition, such as a horse race, "by a whisker" (a short beard hair) is a narrower margin of victory than winning "by a nose."
 An even narrower anatomically-based margin might be described in the idiom "by the skin of my teeth," which is typically applied to a narrow escape from impending disaster.
 This is roughly analogous to the phrase "as small as the hairs on a gnat's bollock."
-German speakers similarly use “Muggeseggele,” literally “housefly’s scrotum,” as a small unit of measurement.
+Some German speakers similarly use “Muggeseggele,” literally “housefly’s scrotum,” as a small unit of measurement.